Near-expiry diabetic test strip boxes with expiration dates ready for resale review

 • Missing the window to sell usable products

-Understanding how diabetic test strip resale eligibility works helps sellers decide whether their supplies can still be sold before expiration.
+Understanding how buyer eligibility requirements work helps sellers decide whether their supplies can still be sold before expiration.

 Near-expiry test strips are typically those with less than 6 months before expiration.
-Acceptance depends on buyer requirements, but products with shorter shelf life are more likely to be rejected or receive lower payouts.
+Acceptance depends on buyer requirements, but products with shorter shelf life are more likely to be rejected or may no longer meet buyer eligibility requirements.

 Because resale buyers must ensure end users have enough time to use the strips, the remaining shelf life directly affects acceptance and payout value.